Luiss1776/osTicket-Prereqs/README.md

 <p>
 REWRITE MODULE

-Go back to the link provided.
-Click the link to install the rewrite module and download it.
-The link should open in a new browser automatically.
+Go back to the Installation File link provided above.
+Click the link and install the rewrite module.
+Frome there, the link should open in a new browser automatically.
 If any pop-ups occur, press download anyways.
-Once installed, go to the downloads tab in file explorer and find the rewrite module inside the downloads tab.
+Once installed, go to the downloads tab in the file explorer and find the rewrite module inside the downloads tab.
 Accept the terms, install, and press finished.
-When done the rewrite module will successfully be installed.
+When done, the rewrite module will successfully be installed.
 </p>
 <br />